Belchhi: Demographics

 As per 2011 Census of India, Belchhi had a population of 3821, with 1956 males and 1865 females in a total of 673 families.
 Schedule Caste (SC) constituted 42.95 % of its total population.The literacy rate of Belchhi village was 47.15 %.

 1977 Belchhi massacre

 The incident occurred on May 27, 1977 at around 11 am, the village was surrounded by 60-70 men and a gang of the land-owning Kurmi caste led by Mahavir Mahato, shot 11 men, including eight dalits (lower caste) and three members of the backward caste, Sunar.
 Subsequently, they were burnt alive in a common pyre with their hands tied.
-Subsequently, based on the key testimony of survivor Janaki Paswan, 2 of the accused received death sentences, 11 others were given life sentences.
+Subsequently, based on the key testimony of survivor Janaki Paswan, 2 of the accused received death sentences and 11 others were given life sentences.
 The death penalty was given by the Patna High Court in 1982 and upheld by the Supreme Court bench headed by Justice Syed Murtaza Fazl Ali in 1983.
 This made it an important event in the legal history of India, where the death penalty was given to perpetrators in Caste-related violence.